SC7USB PQA Definition Guide

 Error Correction is a reader or decoder's use of mathematical processes to reconstruct or replace damaged or missing symbol characters.
 Error correction characters are specific symbol characters that are created automatically from the other symbol data characters and used for error correction and detection.

-• Error Correction Level is an indication of the number of characters used in the symbology for the purpose of error correction.
+- Error Correction Level is an indication of the number of characters used in the symbology for error correction.
 Higher levels of error correction allow for correcting greater potential symbol damage.

 Mask Pattern, also known as Masking, is a specific part or characteristic of a QR Code where a process is used to provide a more evenly balanced number of light and dark modules to reduce the occurrence of arrangements of adjoining modules that might interfere with efficient processing of a symbol's image.